 IPJ Nepal Spotlight – Raksha Nepal

 Shabnaz Yousefia, IPJ fall 2011 graduate intern and Joan B. Kroc School of Peace Studies graduate (‘11), spent three months interning with Raksha Nepal, a Kathmandu-based organization dedicated to supporting women and girls who have been trafficked and sexually exploited.
 Raksha Nepal was founded in 2004 by Menuka Thapa, who is a previous IPJ training program participant.

 A short profile on one of the IPJ’s partner organizations in Nepal, Sano Paila (“A Little Step”), can be found on page 4 of the Spring 2011 issue of the Peace & Justice Compass newsletter.

-Responding to multiple requests made in 2010 from members of the security sector and civil society, IPJ Deputy Director Dee Aker and Interim Program Officer Chris Groth returned to Nepal and conducted a series of communication and negotiation programs with the Armed Police Force, Nepal Police, civil society and political representatives in Kathmandu and youth and community leaders in Birgunj in the Terai.
+Responding to multiple requests made in 2010 from members of the security sector and civil society, IPJ Deputy Director Dee Aker and Nepal Program Officer Chris Groth returned to Nepal and conducted a series of communication and negotiation programs with the Armed Police Force, Nepal Police, civil society and political representatives in Kathmandu and youth and community leaders in Birgunj in the Terai.
 The trainings were designed to provide skills while also affording participants the space to begin conducting the important collaboration and conversations that are necessary to resolve longstanding conflicts in any community.

 The IPJ was supported by Eric Henry (Managing Partner) and Gardner Heaton (Senior Consultant) from CMPartners during a two-day workshop with senior officers from the Armed Police Force in Kathmandu.
 Additional program support was provided by local partners Today’s Youth Asia and Women for Peace and Democracy-Nepal in Kathmandu and Sano Paila in Birgunj.